KenYounge/passcode/README.md

 ## Tech notes

 #### Trust in the production environment

 The purpose of `passcode` is to protect secrets while in transit through a git repository.
 It does NOT necessarily protect secrets in the production environment.
-Although you can save passcode keys in a protected folder of the production environment that most users cannot access, it could be possible for someone with access to the machine to re-write the application to stop, instpect, and dump out the secrets during runtime (of that person had access to the machine and runtime in order to do so.)
-We are open to ideas about how to make the runtime production side more secure, but `passcode` has generally served it's purpose of keeping secrets out of git repos.
+Although you can save passcode keys in a protected folder of the production environment that most users cannot access, it could be possible for someone with access to the machine to re-write the application to stop, inspect, and dump out the secrets during runtime (if that person had access to the machine and runtime in order to do so.)
+We are open to ideas about how to make the runtime production side more secure, but this approach has served our own purposes of keeping secrets out of a git repo.

 #### RC4 Encryption